-Please refer to CPF’s Feeding Video for more information.
+Please refer to the ACPA Family Services Feeding Video for more information.

 Every baby is different, so sometimes you may need to be creative!
 You may find more success when you mix and match nipples and bottles.
 While these are not recommendations of the manufacturers, here are a few combinations that parents and cleft teams have found to be successful:

 - The Pigeon nipple and valve combined with a vented bottle such as the Dr. Brown bottle.

 - The Pigeon nipple and valve on the Enfamil Cleft Palate Nurser.

 - An orthodontic or any silicone nipple on the Enfamil Cleft Palate Nurser.

 - The Special Needs Haberman nipple/valve/disc on any type of commercial bottle.
 With this combination, use either the ring from the Special Needs Feeder or from the commercial bottle being used.
 You may find that one rings leaks less than the other.